morskyjezek/jezek-site/_posts/2022-07-17-interactive-neh-grants-map-demonstration.md

 classes: wide
 ---

-This post continues with "Wrangling Humanities Data," which outlines a data curation project using publicly-available grant data provided by the National Endowment for the Humanities (NEH).
+This post continues with "Wrangling Humanities Data," a [series](/categories/#mapping-humanities) that outlines a data curation project using publicly-available grant data provided by the National Endowment for the Humanities (NEH).
 This installment uses the [geospatial dataset previously created]({% post_url 2021-01-19-cleaning-transforming-data %}) and describes how to display the data in an interactive map on the web.

 *As in the [previous post]({% post_url 2021-01-22-mapping-neh-data-by-state-1960s %}), you can also download a [version of this post](https://github.com/morskyjezek/neh-grant-data-project/blob/main/3c-mapping-for-the-web.md) from the GitHub repository along with all of the data discussed here.
 File references discussed below are included in the same [neh-grant-data-project repository](https://github.com/morskyjezek/neh-grant-data-project).*